-Meet your 'Epic Pyrenees' Cycling Tour Directors Sierra Sports & Tours and Cycling-Inform are pleased to present two packages for cyclists wanting to crush the most epic mountain passes in northern Spain and cols in France.
-During 2024 we will kick things off with a Vuelta Peaks cycling adventure before moving immediately over to France to conquer the Pyrenees.
+Meet your 'EPIC PYRENEES' Cycling Tour Directors Sierra Sports & Tours and Cycling-Inform are pleased to present two packages for cyclists wanting to crush the most epic mountain passes in Spain, France, Slovenia and Italy.
+During 2025 we will kick things off with a Spain/ France Pyrenees cycling adventure before moving immediately over to Slovenia/Italy to conquer the Alpes.
 The tour groups will be capped at 15 riders to keep the experience intimate and to able to provide excellent support to all our guests.
 SIERRA

 This document focuses on the itinerary for the EPIC PYRENEES tour only!
-The Sierra experience in Europe and the coaching support from Cycling-Inform will help you go backto-back over the northern Spain peaks and French Pyrenees!
-David from Cycling-Inform has 20 years successfully preparing recreational and age group riders for the challenges of their lives; getting riders over WTF corner at Peaks Challenge ride, 25 Bright Boot Camps in the Victorian High Country, training cyclists for the world's biggest gran fondos including Europe's famous Haute Route events and preparing hundreds of clients for their own European cycling adventure.
-Now combined with the logistical support from Paul and his Sierra team, their European base and equipment, plus 12 years of rolling out first class cycling tours this Sierra / Cycling-Inform joint venture is a match made in cycling heaven.
+The Sierra experience in Europe and the coaching support from Cycling-Inform will help you go backto-back over the Pyrenees and Alps peaks!
+David from Cycling-Inform has 20+ years successfully preparing recreational and age group riders for the challenges of their lives; getting riders over WTF corner at Peaks Challenge ride, 25 Bright Boot Camps in the Victorian High Country, training cyclists for the world's biggest gran fondos including Europe's famous Haute Route events and preparing hundreds of clients for their own European cycling adventure.
+Now combined with the logistical support from Paul and his Sierra team, their European base, plus 15 years of rolling out first class cycling tours these Epic Sierra / Cycling-Inform packages are a match made in cycling heaven.
 Our story dates back to 2014 where we met at Peaks Challenge to assess ideas for future collaboration.
 By 2015 Paul from Sierra was riding a Cycling-Inform Bright Boot Camp to kick start his European cycling guide training.
 Jodie and David in the same European spring were conquering the cobbles and pave at Flanders and Roubaix.
 In 2017 Cycling-Inform were back to Europe with Sierra on some the biggest alpine passes at La Vuelta a España.
 To follow the professional riders Cycling-Inform joined Sierra at the 2019 Criterium du Dauphine.
 During 2023 Sierra and Cycling-Inform joined forces to roll-out the successful Epic French Alps and Epic Italian Alps cycling tours.
-Now in 2024 we are pleased to present you all the EPIC VUELTA PEAKS and EPIC PYRENEES trips of your lifetime!
+Now in 2025 we are pleased to present you all the EPIC PYRENESS and EPIC ITALIAN ALPS trips of your lifetime!